 While many times campers come to our infirmary feeling ill because they are overtired or a little homesick, some campers do actually have an illness that must be cared for.
 Our nursing staff will treat their symptoms and call you only if your camper spends the night in the infirmary, visits repeatedly with the same medical concern, has to visit our local doctor or hospital or if the nurse has a question about your camper’s medical form.

 Security is extremely important at camp.
-Our staff are in constant contact with one another, and with the camp office, via hand-held radio.
+Our staff is in constant contact with one another, and the camp office, via hand-held radio.
+Our gate is locked and equipped with video surveillance 24/7, and we employ a night watch person during the summer to ensure that no unauthorized people are at camp outside of normal business hours.
 All visitors must stop by our office and be checked in.
 Anyone visiting camp during the summer also must go through a security check and are given an identifying name tag.
 Visitors must also be accompanied by camp staff at all times.
-Our gate is locked all day and overnight and we employ a night watch person during the summer to ensure that no unauthorized people are at camp outside of normal business hours.
 Any persons not cleared to be at camp are immediately identified, approached, and asked to leave camp.

 Safety is always our top priority at camp.
 We are actively pursuing accreditation from the American Camp Association- meaning that we are meeting or exceeding more than 300 standards of health safety, and program excellence.
 Our staff goes through a minimum of one week of staff training and are certified in First Aid and CPR.
 All of our staff have to pass strict background checks as well as finger-printing prior to working at camp.

 We have a nurse on duty at camp every session.
 Our nurse distributes all medication to campers (over-the-counter or prescription), cares for illness and responds to any emergency situations.
 In addition, our staff is trained in First Aid and CPR.
 The closest hospital to camp is less than 5 minutes away as is our camp doctor.